500 Million Limited Edition PS4 Pro System Will Launch Worldwide in August 2018

 And take a look at the first ever unboxing video of it:

 The limited edition 500 Million Limited Edition Gold Wireless Headset retails separately at $99.99 and can be purchased in select retailers across the United States and Canada in early September 2018.
-Note that qualities will be extremely limited.
+Note that quantities will be extremely limited.

 While the 500 Million Limited Edition DualShock 4 does come with the system, it can also be purchased as a standalone item for $64.99.
 As with the Gold Wireless Headset, it will be sold in limited quantities in early September 2018.